ethtri/SnapCase_App/docs/TaskPipeline.md

 This tracker lists ready-to-run prompts.
 Copy the **Agent Kickoff** line verbatim into a new Codex chat.
 Move items to **Archive** once their AgentReports land in `docs/AgentReports/`.

 **Preflight (every prompt):**
-- `git status` must be clean (commit or stash).
+- Use `docs/PROMPT_TEMPLATE.md` to capture worktree/branch and guardrails before editing.
+- Run `git worktree list` then `git status` (stop if another worktree is dirty; stash with `git stash push -m "<TaskID> context"` if cleanup is needed).
 - `git pull` from the task branch before starting so you have the latest TaskPipeline and docs.
 - Check out the prompt's branch (e.g., `task/Sprint03-Task43-edm-live-smoke`).
 - Keep changes scoped.
-Update `PROGRESS.md` and the relevant `docs/AgentReports/` file before handoff.
-Leave the tree clean.
+Update `PROGRESS.md` and the relevant `docs/AgentReports/` file before handoff; leave the tree clean.

 **Definition of Done (DoD) for all prompts:**
 - Code/files updated; new assets in `Images/diagnostics/` when applicable.